vnegrisolo/vnegrisolo.github.io/_posts/2016-07-12-dsl-for-rails-api-calls.md

 GITHUB_API = Api.new(url: Rails.configuration.github['api_url'])
 ```

 I'm using the Rails method `config_for` for defining the configuration.
-I wrote about that on: [Configuring a Rails Application](/rails/configuring-rails-app).
+I wrote about that on: [Configuring a Rails Application][configure-rails].

 ### `Github::UserService` Service Class